Welcome - start here

 #1 Blue card: 1. start application (part 1), nominating Scouts Qld as your volunteer application; Hints: Use computer (phone doesn't work).
 Landline field won't accept mobile - leave empty if no landline.
 Don't use browser back button.

 #2 Complete the Scout Application (Select "Adult Member" on first page and on page 4 appointment select "Member".
 SJW GL conducts referee check, approves application and pays fee to HQ.
+Special note for Venturer and Rover Scouts - skip this step, just email your Blue Card application number to Scout HQ.

 #3 Scouts Qld matches the Scout form with BC application ID using BC online portal.